-Professor of Political Economy, Department of Geography, University of Cambridge
+Head of Department of Geography, University of Cambridge

-Bhaskar Vira is the Director of the Cambridge Conservation Research Institute, and Professor of Political Economy, in the Department of Geography at the University of Cambridge.
+Professor Bhaskar Vira is the Head of the Department of Geography at the University of Cambridge.
 His research interests centre on the changing political economy of development, especially in India; and on political ecology, focusing on forests, wildlife and landuse change and the social and political context for biodiversity conservation.

 His work on incentives for natural resource use and management deals with trade-offs and discourses relating to the concept of ecosystem services, and how this overlaps with poverty and human well-being, as well as values for biodiversity conservation.
 Research into the policy process in this sphere has included work as a Coordinating Lead Author with the Responses Working Group of the Millennium Ecosystem Assessment and the UK National Ecosystem Assessment.